mistertomlinson/es-theme-colorful-v2/README.md

 2. Extract the ZIP
 3. Copy the folder to your SD card:
    - ArkOS → `/roms/themes/`
-   - Pan4ELEC → ssh into device, paste folder into `/.config/.emulationstation/themes/`
+   - Pan4ELEC → ssh into device, paste entire folder into themes folder
 5. Start → UI Settings → Theme → select your new theme

 ## Compatibility